How to obey orders prohibiting guns and firearms

 If you have or own firearms (guns), firearm parts, ammunition, or magazines, you must do one of the following within 24 hours of being served with the restraining order:

-- Sell them to a licensed gun dealer
+- Sell your firearms and other items to a licensed gun dealer

-- Store them with police or licensed gun dealer (you will likely have to pay a fee for storage)
+- Store your firearms and other items with local law enforcement or a licensed gun dealer (you will likely have to pay a fee for storage)

 -

-Have police or licensed gun dealer complete required form
+Have local law enforcement or a licensed gun dealer complete the required form

-You must prove to the judge that you turned in, sold, or stored all firearms (guns), firearm parts, ammunition, and magazines you own or have.
+You must prove to the judge that you turned in, sold, or stored all firearms, firearm parts, ammunition, and magazines that you own or have.

-To do this, print out a form called Proof of Firearms Turned in, Sold, or Stored (form GV-800).
+To do this, print out a form called Receipt for Firearms, Firearm Parts, Ammunition, and Magazines (form GV-800).

-- Have the police officer or licensed gun dealer complete item 4 or 5, and 7.
+- Have the law enforcement officer or licensed gun dealer complete item 4 or 5, and item 6.

-- Sign and date the form on the bottom of page 3.
+- Sign and date the form on page 3.

 File the form with the court clerk

-You can file your form at the courthouse listed on the court papers that you got from the other side (for example, the court is listed at page 1 on form EPO-002 or form GV-109).
+- You can file your form at the courthouse listed on the court papers that you got from the other side (for example, the court is listed on page 1 on form EPO-002 or form GV-109).

 Gun Violence Restraining Orders